List of The 39 Clues characters: Dan Cahill

 Along with Amy, he was attacked at 8:42 AM EST. In Rome, he found and stole an original copy of Il Milione, despite Atticus' pleas of letting it be sent to a museum for study.
 After explaining to the Rosenbloom brothers the Vesper's threats, the four become allies, traveling the world and stealing objects for Vesper One.
 After witnessing Nellie getting shot, he secretly began collecting the 39 clues.
 In Trust No One, he met with Cahill scientists Sammy Mourad to make the serum.
 In Day of Doom, he tried to take the serum, but Amy confessed to switching it out with water.
 Unknown to her, he had a second dose, which he saved for later.
 Between Cahills vs Vespers and Unstoppable, J. Rutherford Pierce stole Sammy's lab research that existed because of Dan.
 In Countdown, when Dan was in danger of falling to his death, Amy took the serum to save him.

-In Athens, Dan unintentionally broke two skydiving world records while escaping from one of the traitors.
-He experienced firsthand the tidal wave intended to recreate Hurricane Katrina in Amsterdam, as he was on a small boat in the water.
-In Mission Atomic, he was captured by Nathaniel and brought to The Hive, where he saw the killer bees.
+In Athens, Dan unintentionally broke two skydiving world records while escaping from Melinda Toth.
+He experienced firsthand the tidal wave intended to recreate Hurricane Katrina in Amsterdam.
+In Mission Atomic, he was captured by Nathaniel and brought to The Hive where he saw the killer bees.
 In Outbreak, he was adamantly against forgiving Sinead but agreed to venture to Havana with Amy.
 Once Dan had confirmation that Sinead's antidote worked, he injected himself with the virus to keep enemies away from the Cahills.